 Of the damages listed above, nerve injuries, serious infections, compartment syndrome and fractures are often the most serious.
 These injuries may cause permanent impairment for a worker, rendering the worker disabled for the remainder of his or her life in severe cases.
 Often, these injuries are often associated with high medical bills.

-Crush Injuries and Workers’ Compensation
+Crush Injuries and Workers’ Compensation in Olympia

 In the state of Washington, workers who sustain an injury on the job are entitled to workers’ compensation insurance.
 Workers’ compensation insurance pays for medical bills related to the work injury and replaces a portion of the worker’s lost wages.
 When a worker sustains a permanent disability from a workplace injury, though, the benefits are slightly different.